La vita nuova (song)

-"La vita nuova" (English: The New Life) is a song by French singer-songwriter and producer Christine and the Queens featuring American recording artist Caroline Polachek, from the EP of the same name.
+"La vita nuova" (English: The New Life) is a song by French singer-songwriter and producer Christine and the Queens featuring American singer Caroline Polachek, from the EP of the same name.
 He performed the song on the Global Goal: Unite for Our Future concert on 27 June 2020.
 On 11 August 2020, Christine announced that a series of remix EPs of the album's title track would be released, with the first and second EPs released on 14 August and 28 August respectively.